Perl-VMware/VMware-vCloudDirector2/README.md

 Thinish wrapper of the VMware vCloud Director REST API.

+This differs from [VMware::vCloudDirector](https://metacpan.org/pod/VMware::vCloudDirector) in that it uses the JSON flavoured version of the API, which has subtly different naming conventions (which is why I didn't try to make the code handle both flavours), but is much easier to work with when doing write operations.

 THIS IS AT AN EARLY STAGE OF DEVELOPMENT - PROTOTYPING REALLY - AND MAY CHANGE DRAMATICALLY OR EAT YOUR DATA.